The PMC has three source clocks:

 - Real-time clock (RTC) driven by an external crystal

-REF_CLK Device Pin input
+REF_CLK Device Pin Input

 The PMC_IRO_CLK is internal to the device and is generated by a self-starting internal ring oscillator (IRO).
 This clock is used within the PMC for the RCU and PPU processors, their AXI interconnect, and the security module.
-The IRO frequency is trimmed to the specification defined in the Versal ACAP data sheets listed in References.
+The IRO frequency is trimmed to the specification defined in the Versal adaptive SoC data sheets listed in References.

 The RTC is driven by an external 32.768 kHz crystal.
 The clock is consumed within the RTC time keeper.
 The RTC provides a calibrated time reference based on the attached clock crystal.
 The clock can be calibrated for greater accuracy.
 When the device is powered down, the RTC is operated by the battery.
 The RTC is described in Real-Time Clock.